Left: Rimmer Covington, Jr., President & CEO

 But after several long months of recovery, Ron decided it was time to pursue his dream.
 “Our town desperately needed a place where we could all gather and visit over a cocktail and good food,” Ron said.
 Construction began in April 2007, and Shaggy’s Pass Harbor opened its doors just 3 months later.

-Today, Shaggy’s has 5 waterfront locations—4 in Mississippi (Pass Christian, Biloxi, Gulfport, and the Rez), as well as a Pensacola Beach restaurant.
+Today, Shaggy’s has five waterfront locations— four in Mississippi (Pass Christian, Biloxi, Gulfport, and the Rez), and one in Pensacola Beach, Florida.
 Even though Shaggy’s is now visited by people from all over the world, Ron says he’s proud that the Shaggy’s environment is still a comfortable gathering place where you always feel like you’re among friends.